Russia detains activists delivering petition on Chechnya gay rights

 Police detained the activists on Thursday as they walked along Moscow's Tverskaya Street holding mostly empty boxes with the words "Justice for the Chechen 100" written on them.

-The boxes were meant to symbolize the almost 400,000 people who had signed the petition on the website change.org to investigate Novaya Gazeta's findings.
+The boxes were meant to symbolise the almost 400,000 people who had signed the petition on the website change.org to investigate Novaya Gazeta's findings.

 The activists also carried a USB stick with signatures in support of the petition.